Haematuria Diagnosis, Symptoms, and Treatment

-NICE referral guidelineThe National Institute for Health and Clinical Excellence (NICE) Cancer Referral Guidelines recommend urgent referral for:
+National Institute for Health and Care Excellence (NICE) referral guidance

 - Ultrasound of the renal tract: if urinalysis does not explain the findings.
 Ultrasound is as sensitive as intravenous urography and more cost-effective.
 A plain film of the abdomen should also be obtained, mainly to rule out urinary calculi.

 - Cystoscopy: important in younger, as well as in older, patients.
-One study, looking at almost 2,000 patients with haematuria, found bladder cancer in 7 patients aged younger than 40 years.
+One study, looking at almost 2,000 patients with haematuria, found bladder cancer in seven patients aged younger than 40 years.